01-edu/public/subjects/system-monitor/audit/README.md

 ###### Is there a visual representation for it?

 ##### Try and run the application and search for the tabbed section that contains the visual usage of the network and select the Receiver (RX).
-Then go to Discord and make a video call that may less for a 1 min.
+Then test your network download speed.

+###### Is the value form the right network increasing while testing the download speed?

+##### Try and run the application and search for the tabbed section that contains the visual usage of the network and select the Transmitter (TX).
+Then test your network upload speed.

-###### Is the value form the right network increasing while in the video call?
+###### Is the value form the right network increasing while testing the upload speed?

 ##### Try and run the application and search for the tabbed section that contains the visual usage of the network and select the Transmitter (TX).